Mark Mason enters his eighth season at the helm of the York Revolution in 2020. Mason is the winningest manager in Revolution history.

 The longest-tenured manager in club history, Mason also enters his 11th overall season on the staff in 2020, matching Enohel Polanco for longest-tenured staff member in club history.

-The 2017 season will be Mason’s 29th as a coach at either the collegiate or professional level.
+The 2020 season will be Mason’s 32nd as a coach or manager at either the collegiate or professional level.
 He came to York from Western Pennsylvania, where he had most recently been the manager of the Washington Wild Things of the Frontier League.
 Mason’s accomplishments in the Frontier League are numerous, having worked with three separate organizations on that circuit.
 His first stint in Washington began in 2002 as pitching coach, where he remained for three seasons.
 In 2005, he became manager of the Ohio Valley Red Coats and was named Frontier League Manager of the Year in his lone season as skipper of the team.
 In 2006, Mason returned to Washington as pitching coach, before taking the managerial reins of the Chillicothe Paints, also of the Frontier League.
 He managed the Paints for two seasons before joining the Wild Things for a third stint, this time as manager.
 Mason’s pitching staffs led the Frontier League in wins in 2002, 2003, 2004 and 2006.

 Before joining the pro game, Mason spent 16 seasons from 1987 through 2002 as the head baseball coach at Washington & Jefferson College in Washington, PA.

 As a player, Mason pitched in the Pittsburgh Pirates organization, ascending as high as Double-A Lynn (MA) of the Eastern League.
 “Mase” also pitched at Waynesburg (Pa.)
 College, which is now Waynesburg University.